The Hugh M. & Kathryn Arant, Sr. Scholarship in Veterinary Medicine

 The Greta Somerville Scholarship is awarded annually.
 As fund distribution permits, more than one scholarship may be awarded.
 During the selection process, consideration is to be given to need and academic merit.

 The Dr. Clyde E. Taylor Endowed Scholarship

 In 2001, Dr. Clyde Taylor and many of his friends established this scholarship.
 The scholarship was created in honor of Dr. Taylor.
 Dr. Taylor is a native of Natchez, MS. He has worked as a practicing veterinarian over the years.
-He was a founding faculty of the MSU CVM and was instrumental in the planning and development of the college.
-He has also served in various clinical, academic, and service positions in the college.
-He is a past president of the Mississippi Veterinary Medical Association, and has received numerous awards and recognitions during his years in the veterinary profession.
+He was a founding faculty member of the MSU CVM and was instrumental in the planning and development of the college.
+He has also served in various clinical, academic and service positions in the college.
+He is a past president of the Mississippi Veterinary Medical Association and has received numerous awards and recognitions during his years in the veterinary profession.
 The scholarship aids the life learning of a post-DVM graduate veterinarian.

 The Tupelo Small Animal Hospital Scholarship

 Dr. Glenn S. Thomas and Dr. Stephen K. King, owners of Tupelo Small Animal Hospital and 1988 graduates of Mississippi State University College of Veterinary Medicine, established this annual scholarship for the College of Veterinary Medicine scholarship in September of 2001.

 Through this scholarship, it is the desire of Dr. Thomas and Dr. King to support the education of future veterinarians who have demonstrated a passion for the profession of veterinary medicine.